In This Article

 However, learning a proper chipping golf technique to perfect the chip shot will take a lot of practice, because it is more about feel.

-Unlike the drive where the swing is paramount, the chip shot needs to be played more as a delicate push shot with the minimal backswing.
+Unlike the drive where the swing is paramount, the chip shot needs to be played more as a delicate push shot with a minimal backswing.

 To learn about the simple golf swing click here.